msped/AutoLog/README.md

 ### Bugs to be fixed

-The only major bug to be fixed is on the create and edit pages where the use of the tables make for very short input boxes.
+The only minor bug to be fixed is on the create and edit pages where the use of the tables make for very short input boxes.
 A fixed to move them onto another line with smaller screen sizes.

 ## Deployment